 5. Build Relationship Rituals.
 Healthy relationships often include joint rituals that increase positive affect and unity.
 These rituals often reflect a combination of each other’s relationship values.
 For example: dinners together, going to bed at the same time, weekly time with friends as a couple, enjoying a favorite tv show together, cooking together, etc.

 7. Couples therapy can also be very helpful to address and undo patterns of relationship negativity, and re-direct your relationship into a positive environment.
+Individual and couples therapy do the work of helping create the intimacy and connection, beyond the coping skills.

 While there are other areas that also have influence in the overall health of a relationship, having a general sense that our partner and environment are supportive encourages growth and strength as a couple.
 Thus, the occasional bad day ends up being just that — the occasional bad day.